TexasInstruments/edgeai-robotics-sdk/docker/setting_docker_ros1.md

 ## Set Up Docker Environment on the Target

-In the ROS 1 Docker container environment, ROS Noetic, necessary libraries and tools are installed.
+In the ROS 1 Docker container environment, ROS {{ROS1_DISTRO}}, necessary libraries and tools are installed.

-1. To generate the scripts for building and running a Docker image for ROS 1 Noetic:
+1. To generate the scripts for building and running a Docker image for ROS 1 {{ROS1_DISTRO}}:
     ```
     root@am6x-sk:~/j7ros_home$ make scripts ROS_VER=1
     ```